Detailed summary

 Adverse events

-As for the effectiveness outcomes from the NMA, the hazard ratios for grade 3+ adverse events calculated in the NMA were applied to reference curves.
-For all grade adverse events, hazard ratios from an NMA in a cochrane review were used.
+As for the effectiveness outcomes from the NMA, the odds ratios for grade 3+ adverse events calculated in the NMA were applied to reference curves.
+For all grade adverse events, odds ratios from an NMA in a cochrane review were used.
 The reference curves (i.e. the baseline adverse event risk in the model) were:

 • 1L - sunitib from Checkmate 9ER RCT